It would be an honor to assist you

 About

-At Benevolent Valkyrie Counseling there is no belief that you are "crazy" or "broken" or "damaged" or "weak."
+Please don’t compare your experience to anyone else’s.
+Don’t believe for a moment that your trauma is in any way “less than” someone else’s trauma.
+Much like grief, the worst experience of trauma that you’ll ever come across is your own.
+There is no truth to the idea that you are "crazy" or "broken" or "damaged" or "weak."
 Simply, by nature, people are not meant to be solitary creatures and there are events in this life that we can not always process on our own.
 Together, we can focus on what your needs are, be it mental, emotional, or spiritual, and get those needs met in a balanced way that supports your values.
+Let’s embark on this journey together.
+You deserve to heal and thrive.

 Our Team